Delaware River Port Authority

 The Delaware River Port Authority (DRPA), officially the Delaware River Port Authority of Pennsylvania and New Jersey, is a bi-state agency instrumentality created by a congressionally approved interstate compact between the state governments of Pennsylvania and New Jersey.
-The authority is principally charged to maintain and develop transportation links between the two states with four bridges and a mass transit rail line across the Delaware River.
+The authority is principally charged with maintaining and developing transportation links between the two states, including four bridges and a mass transit rail line across the Delaware River.
 Although the DRPA has "port" in its name, it does not own or operate any ports.